jbk2/fakebook/README.md

   - Posts
     - Photos
   - Comments
-    - Add ability to like comments
+    - Built ability to like comments (enable existing Likes model to be used for Comment and Post likes - i.e. make Polymorphic)
-    - Add ability to comment on/reply to comments
+    - Build ability to comment on/reply to comments
-    - Add ability to add photos to comments
+    - Build ability to add photos to comments
-    - Add ability to Like comments (enable existing Likes model to be used for Comment and Post likes)

 - **UI**
   - Posts